-Course/Lab Fee: 95€ for a day trip (course reader fee announced during orientation)
+Course/Lab Fee: 95€ for a day trip (course reader fee announced by the Print Shop)

 This course focuses on the radical increase in food production over the last fifty years and the ecological (and social) problems it has created, as well as on some of the possible solutions: the organic movement, Slow Food, and the “local food” movement.